 “Raymond,” I cried, “where will your ambitions lead you, in this maze of endless purpose?
 Do you truly wish to become Monarch at the expense of everything else?”

 “Where indeed?
-To a golden gemmed crown, I hope; and I dream of a crown and wake for one, but ever the devil whispers to me, that it is but a fool’s cap that I seek, and that were I wise, I should trample on it, and take in its stead, that which is worth all the crowns of this Earth.”
+To a golden gemmed crown, I hope; and I dream of a crown and wake for one, but ever the devil whispers to me, that it is but a fool’s cap that I seek, and that were I wise, I should trample on it, and take instead, that which is worth more than all the crowns of this Earth.”